5x12/pipely/README.md

 ## 2.1.
 Declarative way

-To build a pipeline with classes to execute, you have to create a `config.yml` file in a *root* directory in the following form:
+To build a pipeline with classes to execute, you have to create a config `.yml` file in a *root* directory in the following form:

 ```text
 steps: